azizurrahman-zero/trello_client-side/README.md

 - Priority Level (Low, Medium, High)

 ### Editing Tasks
-Click on any task card to view details and edit information as needed.
+Click on any task card's edit icon to edit information as needed.
 Changes are automatically saved to the backend and the UI updates immediately thanks to React Query's cache management.

 ## Project Structure